MaterializeInc/materialize/doc/user/content/guides/node-js.md

 client.connect();
 ```

-The instance identifier (`MY_INSTANCE_ID`) in the code above needs to be replaced with the Materialize Cloud instance ID.
+Replace `MY_INSTANCE_ID`) in the code above with your Materialize Cloud instance ID.
 The [`ssl` property](https://node-postgres.com/features/ssl), loads the certificate files downloaded from the Materialize Cloud [Connect](/cloud/connect-to-materialize-cloud/) dialog.

 ## Stream

-To take advantage of incrementally updated materialized views from a Node.JS application, instead of [querying](#query) Materialize for the state of a view at a point in time, use [`TAIL` queries](/sql/tail/) to receive a stream of updates as the view changes.
+To take advantage of incrementally updated materialized views from a Node.JS application, instead of [querying](#query) Materialize for the state of a view at a point in time, use [a `TAIL` statement](/sql/tail/) to request a stream of updates as the view changes.

 Read a stream of updates from a materialized view named `my_view` into Node.JS: